The Mondaloy File

 Technical Fellow, Aerojet Rocketdyne → JPL NASA

-Columbia University metallurgical engineering (BS).
-UCLA materials science (MS).
-Joined Rocketdyne in 1988.
-Co-invented Mondaloy in the mid-1990s.
-Spent 25+ years shepherding the alloy from lab composition through Air Force and NASA contracts to flight qualification.
+Columbia metallurgical engineering, BS.
+UCLA materials science, MS. Joined Rocketdyne in 1988.
+Co-invented Mondaloy.
+Spent twenty-five years taking the alloy from lab composition to flight qualification through successive Air Force and NASA contracts.
 Holder of US Patent 2010/0266442 A1.
-Associate Fellow, AIAA.
-The only living person who knew the full manufacturing chain from start to finish.
-Quietly moved from Aerojet Rocketdyne to JPL NASA between 2023–2024, under her family name.
+AIAA Associate Fellow.
+The only living person who knew the full manufacturing chain end to end.
+Moved quietly to JPL under her family name some time after 2023.

 Dallis Hardwick